-For non-compliance, the Norwegian authorities may levy serious sanctions including penalty taxes and interest charges, late filing penalty charges, deemed discretionary assessments, etc. It is now rather normal that late filing penalties of up to around NOK 50 000 are levied automatically for each report that is not filed within due date.
+For non-compliance, the Norwegian authorities may levy serious sanctions including penalty taxes and interest charges, late filing penalty charges, deemed discretionary assessments, etc. It is now quite normal that late filing penalties, are levied automatically for each report that is not filed within due date.

-Penalty tax can be imposed if a taxpayer gives incorrect or incomplete information.
+Penalty tax directly related to the tax return filing obligation, can be imposed if a taxpayer gives incorrect or incomplete information.
 The penalty tax is 20 % of any tax that might have been withheld.
-The penalty tax can be increased by an additional 20 to 40 % if the taxpayer willfully or with gross negligence has submitted incorrect or incomplete information.
-Because of this, the total penalty tax could be as high as 60 % of the withheld tax.
+The penalty tax can be increased by an additional 20 to 40 % if the taxpayer wilfully or with gross negligence has submitted incorrect or incomplete information.
+As a result, the total penalty tax could be as high as 60 % of the withheld tax.

-To exemplify this, if an employee of company A has failed to inform about an income of NOK 100 000, and the tax rate on this income is 46,6 %.
-The tax on the income should have been NOK 46 600, and the potential penalty tax is thus NOK 27 960.
+To exemplify this, if an employee of company A has failed to inform about an income of NOK 100,000, and the tax rate on this income is 46,4 %, the tax on the income should have been NOK 46,400, and the potential penalty tax is thus NOK 27,840.

 The penalty tax can be increasingly problematic if combined with a discretionary assessment.
-A discretionary assessment entails that the tax authorities estimate the taxable income of a company or person based in the event that information is missing or incomplete.
+A discretionary assessment occurs when the tax authorities estimate the taxable income of a company or person.
+This is done in the event that information is missing or incomplete.

 Magnus Legal is a Norwegian business law firm.
 We specialize in helping foreign companies succeed when doing business in Norway.
 For more information about required actions applicable for foreign enterprises with business operations in Norway download our free guide:

 Article first published 26 April 2018 - latest update 6 October 2020.